 Why do bad ideas sometimes become policy?
 Why do good ideas sometimes fail to become policy, or are made into policy but then fall short when implemented?
 What does it take to develop good policies that actually work?
 This seminar explores three critical phases of policy - the crafting and role of policy analysis, the dynamics of policy-making, and challenges of policy implementation.
 The main focus of the course will be on policy in the federal government setting, but non-governmental organizations and the private sector will also feature in some case material.
-Our goal is to better understand how, whether, and why policies move from idea to reality, and why successful policy implementation is often so elusive.
-We will explore a set of theories that seek to explain policy making and implementation, but most of the course will be built around case studies, and will feature guest lecturers from the policy world.
+Our goal is to better understand how, whether, and why policies move from idea to reality, and why successful policy making and implementation, but most of the course will be built around case studies, and will feature guest lecturers from the policy world.
 Case material will be drawn from different sectors, including foreign policy, defense, health, housing, education, and the environment.